-Restart Radio encourages people to see our gadgets as objects with stories to tell.
-Join our Restart Project hosts as they launch into some of the toughest issues facing the world of repair, and talk to all sorts of people: expert and amateur repairers, designers, writers, thinkers, activists and makers.
+This is a unique gadget show, not about buying new stuff.
+Join our Restart Project hosts as they talk to all sorts of people: expert and amateur repairers, designers, writers, thinkers, activists and makers.

-Once a month in our weekly Radio slot, we release a monthly podcast – produced by Dave Pickering – where we follow stories in a bit more detail.
+Once a month in our weekly radio slot, we release a documentary – produced by Dave Pickering – where we follow stories in a bit more detail.
 From a day with a washing-machine repairman to an interview with Arcade inventor and TV presenter Tim Hunkin, there’s something for everyone!

 Restart Radio airs live every Tuesday at 1:30pm on London’s best indie radio station, Resonance 104.4 FM (also on DAB).